darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 while the joysticks and triggers are left to their neutral position so that BlueRetro is able to calibrate the neutral values properly.

 # 1 - List of tested Bluetooth devices

+## 1.1 - List of tested Bluetooth Gamepads

 * Controller may have multiple hardware revision; only the ones listed under **Product Number** were tested.
 * Controller behavior may change between their various firmware version; only the firmware listed under **Firmware** is supported.